Cray-HPE/docs-csm/install/common-pre-install/pre-installation-cpi.md

 Before proceeding, ensure that other NCNs are powered off and their BMC's IP source is set to DHCP and external connectivity is working.

-DHCP and external connectivity is required to download csm tar ball.
+DHCP and external connectivity is required to download CSM tar ball.

 > **NOTE:** Each step denotes where its commands must run; `external#` refers to a server that is **not** the Cray, whereas `pit# or gamora#` refers to the LiveCD itself.

 ### 1.1 Setup site network

-On the first login, configure and verify the sitelink, DNS and gateway IP addresses.
+On the first login, configure and verify the site-link, DNS and gateway IP addresses.

 1. (`pit#`) Configure the site-link (`lan0`), DNS, and gateway IP addresses.
-(Optional) Also, at this stage, you can change the admin node password to "initial0".
+(Optional) Also, at this stage, you can change the admin node password to `initial0`.

    1. Set `site_ip` variable.